Here is what I discovered about setting up and sharpening bench planes.

 As I mentioned in an earlier post the sheer amount of information on this topic – some of it contradictory – and the vociferous way it is often presented can be intimidating, particularly when you approach the subject from a perspective of complete inexperience, as I did.

-To give you an idea of the depth of my ignorance you should know that, although I understood that so-called edge tools (knives, saws, chisels, axes, planes etc) needed to be sharp to work efficiently, I naively assumed that new tools would arrive sharp from the manufacturer and had a vague idea they would stay sharp for a long time, quite possibly longer than the natural life of the tool itself.
+To give you an idea of the depth of my ignorance when starting out you should know that, although I understood that so-called edge tools (knives, saws, chisels, axes, planes etc) needed to be sharp to work efficiently, I naively assumed that new tools would arrive sharp from the manufacturer.
+I also had a vague idea they would stay sharp for a long time, quite possibly longer than the natural life of the tool itself.

 It turns out that both these assumptions are wrong.
-There are exceptions, for instance in the world of planes, top-end modern manufacturers will supply tools that are sharp out of the box, but that, in common with any tool – old or new, cheap or expensive – will eventually be made blunt with use3)another interesting exception is modern “hard-point” saws which are sharpened at the factory and are – by design- expected to be replaced when blunt.
+There are exceptions, for instance in the world of planes, top-end modern manufacturers will supply tools that are sharp out of the box, but that, in common with any tool – old or new, cheap or expensive – will eventually be made blunt with use.
+Another interesting exception is modern “hard-point” saws which are sharpened at the factory and are – by design- expected to be replaced when blunt.
 These have now pretty much vanquished the older saws that had to be sharpened by hand, but could last for decades of use.
+However, most tools will require regular sharpening and sometimes a bit of fettling to get working well.

 There are a number of reasons this might be so: the manufacturing techniques and materials in use 60 or 70 years ago did not allow the same kind of cost-effective accurate machining as is possible today, so some variation in production was unavoidable.
 Also today’s modern manufactures may forgo some of the production process that result in a more refined product so they can compete better on price.
 And finally, tools wear with use and surfaces that were flat originally may change shape over time.